Castle Bailey Quad

 The prestigious Castle Hill House site is set adjacent to the historic setting of the nearby Oxford Castle.
 The site boundary itself is formed by Bulwarks Lane to the East (which follows the line of the ditch that surrounded the Castle Mound), the Law Centre to the South, New Road to the West, and Canal House (the Master’s residence) to the North.

 St Peter’s College has made strategic property acquisitions to secure the future expansion and growth of the College including the recent freehold acquisition of Castle Hill House on New Road, which was formally the Conservative Club.
-The College is now looking to redevelop the Castle Hill House site to provide student accommodation, primarily for its second-year students.
+The College had now redeveloped the Castle Hill House site to provide student accommodation, primarily for its second-year students.

 Design Approach